 Educational Requirements for a Welder

 Some states may require welders to be certified.
 The American Welding Society (AWS) designates applicants who pass a practical exam as Certified Welders.
-Once certified, these professionals must submit a certification maintenance form every six months to keep their credentials.
+Once approved, these professionals must submit a certification maintenance form every six months to keep their credentials.
 3

 How to Learn Welding

 Safety courses familiarize students with safe welding practices.
 Instructors emphasize safe tool and equipment operation and teach students to set up safe job sites.
-Safety courses are usually required at the beginning of a welding program so that students can use safe practices in their shop courses.
+Safety courses are usually required at the beginning of a welding program so students can use safe practices in their shop courses.

 Metal Arc Welding